Kwaku Danso-Boafo

-Alex Kwaku Danso-Boafo (born 23 November 1949) is a Ghanaian academic, diplomat and politician.
+Alex Kwaku Danso-Boafo (born 23 November 1949) is a Ghanaian academic, diplomat and politician and He currently serves as Cabinet Secretary of the Republic of Ghana.
 He is a member of the National Democratic Congress.
 Between 1997 and January 2000, he served as Ghana's Ambassador to Cuba with concurrent accreditation to Jamaica, Trinidad and Tobago, Nicaragua and Panama.
 He also served as the Minister of Health from January 2000 to February 2001 and Ghana's High Commissioner to the United Kingdom and Ireland from 2009 to 2014.

-Danso-Boafo graduated Suffolk University, Northeastern University and Howard University where he earned his Doctor of Philosophy degree.
-Over the years he has lectured at the University of Ghana and Clark Atlanta University.
-He is an associate professor in Public Administration.

 Early life and education

-Danso-Boafo was born on 23 November 1949 at Abomosu a town in the Atiwa West District, Eastern Region of Ghana.
-He had his secondary school education at Ofori Panin Secondary School in New Tafo and at the Winneba College of Education.
+Danso-Boafo was born on 23 November 1949 at Abomosu, a town in the Atiwa West District, Eastern Region of Ghana.
+He had his secondary school education at Ofori Panin Secondary School in New Tafo and at Winneba College of Education.
 He attended Suffolk University, Boston, Massachusetts, where he obtained a Bachelor of Science degree in 1976.
 He proceeded to the Northeastern University, completing a Master of Public Administration degree (MPA) in 1977.
 He also received a Doctor of Philosophy degree (PhD) from Howard University, Washington, D.C. in 1981.
 His doctoral thesis was titled The Political Biography of Dr. Kofi Abrefa Busia, a Ghanaian politician who was the second Prime Minister of Ghana.